Introducing Open Context: AI Memory, Portable and Private

 Open Context is for that user.
 It's not a replacement for any AI assistant.
 It's the infrastructure layer between them — the place where your preferences, history, and working context live, independent of any single platform.

 Open Context is the portable memory layer between AI assistants — not a replacement for Claude, ChatGPT, or Gemini, but the infrastructure that carries your preferences and history across all of them.
-With the Model Context Protocol now exceeding 97 million monthly SDK downloads and 5,500+ registered servers (MCP Manager, 2025), the standard for AI interoperability is already forming.
-Open Context is built for that world.
+With MCP now governed by the AAIF under the Linux Foundation and supported natively by every major AI platform, the standard for AI interoperability is settled.
+Open Context is built for that world — with 10,000+ active MCP servers deployed and 41% of software organizations already running MCP in production, the infrastructure your memory layer connects to is already here (Digital Applied, April 2026).

 Our perspective